Assignment #2: Addictive Game and Project Idea Mash Up

 Now consider the unique capabilities of mobile devices that we have talked about in class and how mobile phones are typically used.

-Also look at the list of project category options for the final class projects (in the slides from class 1 or 2).
+Also look at the list of project category options for the final class projects (in the slides from classes 1 & 2).

 As it is played, this new game must address one of the project topics.
 The proposed game must also take advantage of a unique capability of the phone to enhance the game play.
-Features you can consider using are the way that people interact with their phones in short bursts, or how the phone can use knowledge of location (and whatever additional information you might gather from the Internet based on that), or how the phone can get info from other sensors: accelerometer, light sensor, compass, camera, or microphone.
+Features you can consider using are knowledge of location (and whatever additional information you might gather from the Internet based on that) or one of the phone's other sensors: accelerometer, light sensor, compass, camera, or microphone.
 Your proposed game may need to use the phone's data network connection to connect different users or acquire important data.

 On the second half of the page, describe your game concept as best as you can given the space limitation.
 In particular, describe why you think this new game will be at least as, and hopefully more addictive and fun, than the game you based it on.
 It should be obvious how it satisfies the project topic category.
 You can include hand-drawn sketches of mock screens if that helps you to explain the idea.
 Do not draw any ideas on a computer.
 Do not go over 1 page.